plone/documentation/docs/developer-guide/create-control-panel.md

 -   Test with a fresh site installation.

+(control-panel-troubleshooting-label)=

 ### Troubleshooting

-If your control panel doesn't appear or doesn't work as expected:
+If your control panel doesn't appear or doesn't work as expected, try the following troubleshooting tasks.

 -   Verify that all ZCML is properly registered.
 -   Check for errors in the Plone error log.